RELAXVN/ESP8266-DS1302-RTC-NTP/README.md

 -Copy the DS1302 folder to the libraries

--You can edit the code to match the time to your area.
+-You can edit the code to match your region's time at the // NTP line.